Sanctuary of Almost

-Fifteen years later, I’m still here, not much further along, but I’ve got some personal victories under my belt.
-Closer to my dream than I was back then, even if that’s just delusion talking.
-There’s not much of a difference between reality and fantasy for a mind that oscillates between hope and despair.
+I’m still here.
+Not much further along, but carrying some personal victories.
+Closer to my dream than I was back then, even if that’s delusion talking.
+There’s not much difference between reality and fantasy for a mind that ping-pongs between hope and despair.

-But when it did come, it came.
-And there was something about it — something that felt like channeling something outside of myself.
-Looking back, though, I’m not so sure about that “cosmic muse” business.
-Maybe it was just the subconscious and conscious minds, swirling together in their own beautiful mess, responsible for the schlock that ended up on the page.
+But when it came, it came.
+And there was something about it that felt like channeling forces beyond myself.
+Looking back, I’m less convinced about the cosmic muse business.
+Maybe it was just conscious and subconscious minds swirling together in their own beautiful chaos, responsible for whatever ended up on the page.

 Ah, that word again.